Text

 What's Happening

 The Left Anterior Descending (LAD) artery is blocked by a ruptured atherosclerotic plaque.
 The anterior wall of the left ventricle — the heart's main pumping chamber — is dying from ischemia.
-Every minute without reperfusion = ~2 million myocardial cells lost.
+Irreversible myocardial damage accumulates with every minute of delay.

 ECG — V2–V5 Leads

 V2–V5 look directly at the anterior LV wall — LAD territory.
 ST elevation here = transmural ischemia.
 Tombstone morphology = most severe pattern.
-Cath lab within 90 min from first medical contact is the survival window.
+Cath lab within 90 minutes from first medical contact is the door-to-balloon target.
+Time is muscle.

 Scene S1-A · STEMI Protocol · D-05 Critical